marcinduma/LTRCLD-2557/docs/use-case1.md

 Once done confirmation will pop up on the screen.

+**At this point we have created Tenant, VRF, EPGs and selectors - let's not add Virtual Machines/EC2 instances to test traffic flow.**

 ## EC2/VM creation and verification

-Next step is creation of Vritual Machine/EC2 Instance in respective clouds for traffic veryfication.
+Next step is creation of Vritual Machine/EC2 Instance in respective clouds for traffic verification.

 ### 1. AWS EC2 creation

-Login to AWS user tenant via https://console.aws.amazon.com and make sure that you have **Frankfurt/eu-central-1** region selected
+Login to AWS User tenant via https://console.aws.amazon.com and make sure that you have **Frankfurt/eu-central-1** region selected

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image115.png" width = 300>

 To be able to launch and login to VM we need to have SSH key-pair created.

-In seach bar type **"key pairs"** and select Key Pairs from Features list.
+In the search bar type **"key pairs"** and select Key Pairs from Features list.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image118.png" width = 600>